 Halpern, Rebecca, Eaker, Christopher, Jackson, John, & Bouquin, Daina.
 2015. “#DitchTheSurvey: Expanding Methodological Diversity in LIS Research.”
 In the Library with the Lead Pipe.

 Hebert, Andrea.
 2018.
 “Information Literacy Skills of First-Year Library and Information Science Graduate Students: An Exploratory Study.”
 Evidence Based Library & Information Practice.
-Volume 13, Number 3.
+Volume 13, Issue 3.
 32-52.

 Kelly, Savannah.
 2017.
 “First-year Students’ Research Challenges: Does Watching Videos on Common Struggles Affect Students’ Research Self-efficacy?”
 Evidence-Based Librarianship in Practice.
-Volume 12, Number 4.
+Volume 12, Issue 4.

 Kelly, Savannah.
 2017.
 “Don’t Look a Gift Horse in the Mouth: When the Data You Receive is Not the Data You Want.”
 2017 LOEX Proceedings.